-- Breakthrough Hit: Launched Charlie Adler's directing career.
+- Breakthrough Hit: Launched Charlie Adler's voice directing career.

 - Celebrity Voice Actor: